Signal Temporal Logic Control Synthesis among Uncontrollable Dynamic Agents with Conformal Prediction: Preliminaries Problem Definition

 \subsection{Signal Temporal Logic Control Synthesis among Uncontrollable Agents}

 In this paper, we use signal temporal logic to describe the tasks defined over the system in \eqref{eq:sys} and uncontrollable agents.
 Signal temporal logic was originally introduced in \cite{maler2004monitoring}, and we here only give a brief introduction.
-The syntax of STL formulae is as follows
+The syntax of discrete-time finite-length STL formulae is